aapalo/3d-printing/README.md

 ## Printing with PETG
 - spread gluestick to bed, dilute with water if needed
-- increase the gap between nozzle and bed
+- increase the gap between nozzle and bed a bit
-- bed temperature: first layer 80C, others 70C
+- bed temperature: first layer 80C, others 70C (ie 10C warmer than with PLA)
 - nozzle temperature >230C
 - decrease part cooling